Writing a Novel Like RebeccaOct 25, 2020

 Daphne never saw it as a romance, but a study of jealousy, and was irked that is was considered a love story.
 (Most of the critics stressed that Rebecca was ‘unashamed melodrama’ and harped on its ‘obvious popular appeal’.
 The Times commented that the ‘material is of the humblest . . . nothing in this is beyond the novelette’, and yet admitted there was ‘an atmosphere of terror which . . . makes it easy to overlook . . . the weaknesses’.
 The Sunday Times rated Rebecca ‘a grand story’ and ‘romance in the grand tradition’.)

 Du Maurier gave the original notebook for writing the novel to her friends the Doubledays in New York where it was used to defend a plagiarism case, and many years later it was returned to her by their daughter, so we're able to see the plan for the first draft and compare it to the final manuscript.

-Du Maurier gave herself the following creative directions in that notebook:
+Daphne Du Maurier gave herself the following instructions in that notebook:

 - Simplicity of style